FMCorz/WhiteSpaces/README.md

 White Spaces
 ============

-Plugin for Sublime Text 2.
+Plugin for Sublime Text.
 Display white spaces issues such as trailing spaces, missing line at the end of file and extra spaces, and fix them.

 Usage
 -----